2021 just has to be better than last year…

 The hospitality industry might have taken a huge hit in the past year, but that’s not stopping Mancunian entrepreneurs from making their dreams a reality.
 In fact, it’s paved the way for a whole new generation of talent – many of which have come to fruition as a direct result of lockdown.
 From casual dining spots that’ll be perfect for that much-anticipated catch-up with friends this year, to the live music venues that are sure to reinvigorate our city’s events scene, here are 10 of the most exciting new openings coming to Manchester.

 1. American Pies

 The team behind Brewski is kicking off 2021 with a bang – bringing Chicago-style deep dish pizza to Manchester for the first time.
-Set to open in late January, the new restaurant called American Pies Mcr will see a menu packed with delicious deep dish creations, as well as homely desserts (think thick, sweet pies!) and wonderfully carby sides.
+Set to open in for takeaway on February 17, the new restaurant called American Pies Mcr will see a menu packed with delicious deep dish creations, as well as homely desserts (think thick, sweet pies!) and wonderfully carby sides.

 2. The Blues Kitchen